joric/bandersnatch/README.md

 ## Disclaimer

-I do not own bandersnatch trademark, all rights belong to its owners and this project does not contain any copyrighted data at all.
+I do not own the Bandersnatch trademark; all rights belong to its owners.
+This project does not contain any copyrighted material and does not stream or download any content.

 ## Setup